-815. Fishery-related marine litter items varied among countries, from a mean value of approximately 26 items/km in France to approximately 1 item/km in Israel.
-Intermediate values have been recorded in Türkiye approx. 19 items/km, Malta approx. 15 items/km, Tunisia approx. 8, and Croatia with approx. 3 items/km.
+810. Fishery-related marine litter items varied among countries, from a mean value of approximately 26 items/km2 in France to approximately 1 item/km2 in Israel.
+Intermediate values have been recorded in Türkiye approx. 19 items/km2, Malta approx. 15 items/km2, Tunisia approx. 8, and Croatia with approx. 3 items/km2.

-816. In Morocco, fishery-related litter monitored through SCUBA diving represented just the 4% of all the items found.
-The most common litter item was "L1j - Fishing lines (polymers)" (34%), followed by "L1f - Fishing nets (polymers)" (19%), "L1h - Other synthetic fishing related" (12%), "L3f - Fishing related (hooks, spears, etc.) (12%), "L5c - Natural fishing ropes " (12%) and "L1i - Synthetic ropes/strapping bands" (9%).
-The distribution of the fisheries-related items in 3 Mediterranean sub-regions is provided under Figure 38, Figure 39 and Figure 40, below:
+811. In Morocco, fishery-related litter monitored through SCUBA diving represented just the 4% of all the items found.
+The most common litter item was "L1j - Fishing lines (polymers)" (34%), followed by "L1f - Fishing nets (polymers)" (19%), "L1h - Other synthetic fishing related" (12%), "L3f - Fishing related (hooks, spears, etc.) (12%), "L5c - Natural fishing ropes" (12%) and "L1i - Synthetic ropes/strapping bands" (9%).
+The distribution of the fisheries-related items in 3 Mediterranean sub-regions is provided under Figure 122 to 124.

-Figure 38: Fishing gear distribution on the seafloor of the Central Mediterranean sub-region.
+Figure 122: Fishing gear distribution on the seafloor of the Central Mediterranean sub-region.

-Figure 39: Fishing gear distribution on the seafloor of the Eastern Mediterranean sub-region.
+Figure 123: Fishing gear distribution on the seafloor of the Eastern Mediterranean sub-region.

-Figure 40: Fishing gear distribution on the seafloor of the Western Mediterranean sub-region.
+Figure 124: Fishing gear distribution on the seafloor of the Western Mediterranean sub-region.

-Application of the NEAT Assessment Tool for EO10 for the Adriatic Sub-region

-Defining the assessment areas
+Application of the NEAT Assessment Tool for EO10 for the Adriatic Sub-region Defining the assessment areas

-817. For IMAP EO10/CI 22, integration of assessments up to the subdivision level is considered meaningful.
+812. For IMAP EO10/CI 22, integration of assessments up to the subdivision level is considered meaningful.
 Three main subdivisions of the Adriatic Sea, namely, North, Central and South Adriatic have been chosen following the specific geomorphological features as available in relevant scientific sources (e.g., bottom depths and slope areas, existence of deep depression, salinity and temperature gradient, water mass exchanges).

-818. Geographical data for the 3 Adriatic subdivisions have been retrieved from (Cushman-Roisin et al., 2001).
-The coverage of the 3 sub-divisions is shown in Figure 41.
-The 3 sub-divisions are nested under the Adriatic Sea, while within each of them are nested the areas of assessment set further to the spatial coverage of the areas of monitoring of each of the CPs.
-Following the rationale of the IMAP national monitoring programmes as well as the methodology described in UNEP/MAP 2021, two zones for integration of areas of monitoring are defined.
+813. Geographical data for the 3 Adriatic subdivisions have been retrieved from (Cushman-Roisin et al. 2001).
+The coverage of the 3 sub-divisions is shown in Figure 125.
+The 3 subdivisions are nested under the Adriatic Sea, while within each of them are nested the areas of assessment set further to the spatial coverage of the areas of monitoring of each of the CPs.
+Following the rationale of the IMAP national monitoring programmes as well as the methodology, two zones for integration of areas of monitoring are defined.
 These two zones are set based on monitoring stations distribution and anticipation of the relevant IMAP monitoring areas as follows: (i) the coastal zone including monitoring stations within 1nm from the coastal line; and (ii) the offshore zone including monitoring stations beyond 1 nm up to 12nm from the coastal line (i.e., the area 1 nm < <12 nm).

-819. For the nesting of the areas, these were first classified under the 3 subdivisions of the Adriatic Sea (North: NAS, Central: CAS, South: SAS), then a nesting scheme was followed.
+814. For the nesting of the areas, these were first classified under the 3 subdivisions of the Adriatic Sea (North: NAS, Central: CAS, South: SAS), then a nesting scheme was followed.
 The approach followed for the nesting of the areas is 4 levels nesting scheme (1 - being the finest level, 4 - the highest): 1st: nesting of all national IMAP SAUs & subSAUs under key IMAP assessment zones per country (i.e. coastal and offshore); 2nd: IMAP assessment zones (i.e. coastal, offshore) on the subdivision level (NAS coastal, NAS offshore; CAS coastal, CAS offshore; SAS coastal, SAS offshore); 3rd: under the 3 subdivisions (NAS, CAS, SAS); 4th: under the Adriatic Sea Sub Region.
-Similarly, the integration of the assessment results is conducted as follows: 1st Detailed assessment results per subSAUs and SAUs; 2nd Integrated assessment results per NAS coastal, NAS offshore;

-CAS coastal, CAS offshore; SAS coastal, SAS offshore; 3rd Integrated assessment results per subdivision NAS, CAS, SAS; 4th Integrated assessment results for the Adriatic Sub Region.
+Similarly, the integration of the assessment results is conducted as follows: 1st Detailed assessment results per subSAUs and SAUs; 2nd Integrated assessment results per NAS coastal, NAS offshore; CAS coastal, CAS offshore; SAS coastal, SAS offshore; 3rd Integrated assessment results per subdivision NAS, CAS, SAS; 4th Integrated assessment results for the Adriatic Sub Region.

-Figure 41: The 3 subdivisions of the Adriatic subregion.
+Figure 125: Figure 41: The 3 subdivisions of the Adriatic subregion.